closerdao/tdf-game-guide/01_introduction/getting_started.md

 - **Community Impact** - Contributing to collective flourishing
 - **Ecological Regeneration** - Helping restore natural systems
 - **Cultural Creation** - Co-creating meaningful experiences and practices

+## 🌦️ Weather Adaptation

+TDF operates in the Alentejo region of Portugal, where weather conditions can be extreme and variable.
+All community members must be prepared for:

+- **Hot, Dry Summers** - Temperatures exceeding 40°C, requiring hydration, sun protection, and heat management
+- **Heavy Rainfall** - Occasional flooding and water management challenges
+- **Strong Winds** - Dust storms and wind protection needs
+- **Seasonal Variations** - Water availability and agricultural cycles that affect daily life

+**Safety Protocols**: Weather adaptation strategies and emergency procedures are covered during orientation and must be followed by all community members.

 ## 🌿 Common Challenges